yiliu30/native-sparse-attention-fork/README.md

 pytest tests/test_nsa.py
 ```

-To validate the correctness of NSA with top‑k selection (ignoring the output from the compressed attention), run:
+To validate the correctness of NSA with top‑k selection (ignoring the output from the compressed attention), run the command below.
+Please note that the initial trial may take some time as the kernel compiles, but subsequent runs will be faster.
 ```py
 pytest tests/test_nsa_with_compression.py
 ```